bbc/s3_backup/README.md

 Sometime you want to use s3 to backup a directory on an instance, and sync that directory across instances.
-There are lots of ways to keep directories in sync across instances, but by far the simplest is to keep the s3 bucket up todate and sync the contents down to the instances as needed.
+There are lots of ways to keep directories in sync across instances, but by far the simplest is to keep the s3 bucket up to date and sync the contents down to the instances as needed.

 We use this gem alongside gem-in-a-box in order to keep our gems